Soaking rains flood parts of the Treasure Coast

 He said the area around Sandcastle Circle has been flooded for days.

-"I can't go anywhere," said Brandstatter.
+"I can't go anywhere," Brandstatter said.
 "I'm down to one frozen pizza."

 The flooding is deep enough that Alex Oteifa, 13, and his buddy Andrew are able to skimboard in the streets.

-"I like it a lot more than just staying inside," said Oteifa.
+"I like it a lot more than just staying inside," Oteifa said.
 "Especially when the water gets up this high."

-"10 inches that I know of," said Shipman.
-"My rain gauge overflowed."

 Brandstatter said he hopes the noisy water pump in his backyard will remove the water quickly.

-"Nobody is giving you any information," said Brandstatter.
+"Nobody is giving you any information," Brandstatter said.
 "Of course, you can't call anybody and get a human being.
-You get an answering machine, it says 'give your name, number, and where you live."
+You get an answering machine.
+It says, 'Give your name, number and where you live.'"

 Scripps Only Content 2020